Mold railway station

 Mold railway station in Mold, Flintshire, Wales, opened on 14 August 1849 as the terminus of a double-track line from the Chester and Holyhead Railway, starting at Saltney near Chester.
 It was joined in September 1869 by Mold and Denbigh Junction Railway.
 In January 1892 a line opened between Mold and Coed Talon, which was extended in 1898 to Brymbo.

-Closed
+Closure

 The extended service ceased in 1950.
 Mold station closed for passengers in 1962, and closed completely on 4 May 1964.
 The site of the station has been occupied since the 1990s by a supermarket.